Marvel Villain: Thanos the Titan

 But I know what you're thinking.
-You're thinking, "Who is this character that can cause a comic book fan to blanch at merely the suggestion of his involvement in a movie - let alone a comic book story?
+You're thinking, "Who is this character that can cause a comic book fan to blanch at merely the suggestion of his involvement in a movie, let alone a comic book story?
 I mean, we know about Galactus... and he's really, really, bad.
 How bad could Thanos be?"

 I wasn't shocked to find out that many people don't know who Thanos is.
-Many people think he's a new villain to the Marvel Universe; he's not.
+Many people think he's a new villain to the Marvel Universe—he's not.
 Writers who use Thanos in a storyline have essentially pressed the big red button you're never supposed to press, activating a nuclear strike.
 You don't use him unless you want to be taken seriously.

 All you really need to know about Thanos is that he's about as bad as you can get.
-I'm going to go into a brief history of the character, but what you should know about Thanos is that he is a villain that has committed himself to one thing and one thing only - Death.
+I'm going to go into a brief history of the character, but what you should know about Thanos is that he is a villain who has committed himself to one thing and one thing only: Death.
 Not his own death and not just killing for killings sake.
 Thanos has fallen in love with the personification of death.
 The line at the end of the Avengers about "courting death" is the literal truth.